bsaldivaremc2/sarscov2_rm_prediction/README.md

 # SARS-CoV-2 Prediction of recurrent mutations
-This repository contains supplementary material to the publication <i>Prediction of recurrent mutations in SARS-CoV-2 using artificial neural networks</i>.
+This repository contains supplementary material to the publication **<i>Prediction of recurrent mutations in SARS-CoV-2 using artificial neural networks</i>**.

-Contents:
+## Contents:
-<li> Models for prediction of recurrent mutations and positions
+* Models for prediction of recurrent mutations and positions.
+* Predicting mutations using just the nucleotide sequence.
+* Dataset.
+* Citation.
+* Other information.

 ## Models usage for prediction/inference
 <ul>